Azure/azure-sdk-for-js/README.md

 If you manually edit dependencies within the package.json for any reason, make sure to run `rush update` afterwards to update the project's node_modules directory.

-Do not check in any package-lock.json or pnpm-lock.yaml files.
+Any time you add, update, or remove dependencies, running `rush update` will generate a diff to the file `common/config/rush/pnpm-lock.yaml`.
+You should commit these changes - this file works similarly to NPM's package-lock.json files, except it tracks package versions for all projects in the Rush workspace.
+Do not check in any package-lock.json files.

 #### Resolving dependency version conflicts